steven-rivera/grep/README.md

 ### End Anchor

 - `$`: Asserts that the preceding pattern must match at the end of the input or line
     - Ex: `World$` matches `Hello World` but not `Worldwide`

 ### Repetition Operators

-- `*` Matches 0 or more occurrences of the previous element
+- `*` Greedily matches 0 or more occurrences of the previous element
     - Ex: `ca*t` matches `ct` or `caaat` but not `cut`
-- `+` Matches 1 or more occurrences of the previous element
+- `+` Greedily matches 1 or more occurrences of the previous element
     - Ex: `do+g` matches `dog` or `dooog` but not `dg`
 - `?` Matches 0 or 1 occurrence of the previous element
     - Ex: `ba?t` matches `bat`or `bt` but not `baat`